123AGustien/spd-captain-ai-lena-autonomous-agent-core/README.md

 The cockpit is a visual execution, control, and monitoring interface.

-The backend remains the authoritative source of truth for:
+The backend remains the authoritative source of truth for all workflow, assessment, decision logic, action generation, and execution.

-- Workflow
-- Assessment
-- Decision logic
-- Action generation
-- Execution

-The frontend must display backend results and must not redefine or override backend decision logic.
+The frontend must accurately represent the backend state and must never redefine or override backend decision logic.

 ---